KleberVales/finance-administration-system/README.md

 ## 🤝 Contributing

-- Contributions, issues, and feature
+- Contributions, issues, and feature requests are